 Ivory Joe Hunter's biggest hit came in the 1950's with the song "Since I Met You Baby".
 Click here for a YouTube video of Ivory Joe performing this great song on a TV show.

-Like many musically minded teenagers in the late 1950's Rick was interested in doo-wop, and he joined a singing group called the "Magnificent Marcels".
+Like many musically talented teenagers in the late 1950's Rick was interested in doo-wop, and he joined a singing group called the "Magnificent Marcels" (Rick is second from left).
 In the early 1960's Rick performed in nightclubs around Reno, where he was known as "Mr. Twister".

 Tower of Power

 Rick joined the group Tower of Power in 1969, a band that continues to entertain audiences to this day.
 With the move to Tower of Power Rick's impressive musical career took off, and his vocals pushed the band onto the national music scene.
 Rick sang the diamond hit, “Sparkling in the Sand” on Tower of Power’s first album, “EAST BAY GREASE” (recorded on the Fillmore/San Francisco record label) .
 The next Tower of Power album to hit the charts was “BUMP CITY” (on the Warner Bros. label), and that record features Rick’s signature song, “You’re Still a Young Man”.
 The album also includes other hits such as “Down to the Night Club” and “You Got to Funkafize”, and remains a fan favorite.

 Although he is not credited on the third album, the self-titled record, “TOWER OF POWER”, Rick contributed some of the all-important background vocals.
 The album features several hits such as, “What is Hip”, “Soul Vaccination”, and “Get Your Feet Back on the Ground”, and of course, “So Very Hard to Go”.
 The great Lenny Williams took over lead vocals after Rick left the band to pursue other avenues of his musical career.